codership/documentation/galeracluster/source/kb/index.rst

    .. rst-class:: list-abstract

-      The size of the write-set cache can be defined by the ``gcache.size`` parameter.
-If you have storage issues, there are some guidelines to consider in adjusting this issue.
-You could change your state snapshot method.
+      If you have storage issues, there are some guidelines to adjust the ``gcache.size`` parameter, properly.
+You could also change your state snapshot method.

    .. rst-class:: rubric-2 list-sub-header